Do you analyze every game you play? For a long time, I did not. Please don’t make the same mistake.

 And that is what you should do.

-Forget about what happened, good or bad, take the positive things with you and get your focus onto the next game.
+Forget about what happened, good or bad, take the positive things with you, and get your focus on the next game.
 You will have enough time at home to ponder over the game and deeply analyze what has gone wrong/right.

 But before you start worrying about the next game, be good to yourself and do something you like.
 You deserved it.